arumugam666/machine-learning-course/README.md

 # machine-learning-course
-Jupyter notebook for various topics in the coursera stanford machine learning course
+Jupyter Notebooks for various topics in the coursera stanford machine learning course